KeltonMVP/rules/docs/factions/peaceful-and-mixt-faction-rules.en.md

+---
+icon: material/peace
+---

+# Peaceful Faction and Mixt General Rules

-In addition to these rules, all members are obliged to respect the [Server Rules](/en).
+Besides these rules, all members are obligated to respect both the [Server Rules](/en) as well as the specific Internal Rules of your faction outlined in the Internal Rules section below.

 ## 1. Behaviour and Language